 I did have access to a big public library, though.
 And I was an expert in using libraries.

-You go to the library.
-You find the publications that advertise jobs in your chosen career field.
+Once you’re in the library, you find the publications that advertise jobs in your chosen career field.
 You make copies of all those job listings at one of the library’s handy copy machines.

 For aspiring writers, the most important publication was Editor & Publisher.
 It was the Holy Bible of the literary/media world.
 Each issue featured job listings across the publishing spectrum.
 There were probably a hundred or more listings in each issue, from across the U.S. and elsewhere.

-This was back when every town still had its own newspaper, and big cities often had more than one.
+This was back when many towns still had their own newspapers, and big cities often had more than one.
+New York City had four major general interest newspapers at the time, and several more niche papers.
 There were lots of magazines in those days, and industry publications, and business journals, and trade journals (google “trade journals”), and various other forms of print media.

-In a few years, the Internet would send the vast majority of those print publications to the graveyard.
+In a few years, the Internet would send many of those print publications to the graveyard.
 But in late 1999, there were still a lot of places to work as a writer/journalist.

 Another bonus: The U.S. economy was in the midst of one of its biggest hot streaks ever, driven by the tech boom of the ‘90s.
 We were still in the final couple years of an unprecedented 10-year economic expansion that blessed the masses with low inflation, low unemployment – and jobs galore.